Henry Knox: Secretary of War

 As part of his new duties, Knox was responsible for implementation of the Militia Act of 1792.
 This included his evaluation of the arms and readiness of the militia finding that only 20% of the 450,000 members of the militia were capable of arming themselves at their own expense for militia service as required by the act.
 To resolve this arms shortage, Knox recommended to Congress that the federal government increase the purchase of imported weapons, ban the export of domestically produced weapons and establish facilities for the domestic production and stockpiling of weapons.
 These facilities included the existing Springfield Armory and another at Harpers Ferry, Virginia.
 In 1792 Congress, acting on a detailed proposal from Knox, created the short-lived Legion of the United States.

 When the French Revolutionary Wars broke out in 1793, American merchant shipping began to be affected after Washington formally declared neutrality in the conflict.
-Both France and Britain began seizing American shipping that was trading with the enemy nation.
-Most of the Continental Navy's few ships were sold off at the end of the Revolutionary War, leaving the nation's merchant fleet without any defenses against piracy or seizure on the high seas.
+British and French authorities both began seizing American merchantmen which traded with the other nation.
+Most of the Continental Navy's few ships were sold off at the end of the Revolutionary War, leaving the nation's merchant fleet without any defenses against piracy or government seizures.
 Knox urged and presided over the creation of a regular Navy, commissioned 6 frigates, including the USS Constitution (still in service today), and established a series of coastal fortifications.